AdaCore/ada_coding_standards/ada_coding_standards/chapters/guidelines/robust_programming_practice/rpp07_functions_only_have_mode_in.rst

 Description
 +++++++++++++

-Functions must have only mode "in".
+Functions must have only mode :ada:`in`.

 As of Ada 2012, functions are allowed to have the same modes as procedures.
 However, this can lead to side effects and aliasing.

-This rule disallows all modes except mode "in" for functions.
+This rule disallows all modes except mode :ada:`in` for functions.

 ++++++++++++++++++++++++++++++++++++++++++++++++
 Applicable vulnerability within ISO TR 24772-2